coral-fan/coral-monorepo/workspaces/contracts/README.md

 ## Setup Project

+- If you don't already have a `projects` folder in `contract`, please create one.

 - From `contracts`, run `node project-setup-cli.mjs "<PROJECT_NAME>" "<NETWORK>"` and follow the prompts.
 This creates an initial configuration file.

 - For Drop date and time, please enter the date and time in your local environment, the output will be converted to UTC time.